lipenco/rgsoc-blog/source/posts/2013-07-15-ninja-style.md

 JavaScript is becoming more domesticated.
 I made 6 template generators, and it really seems I can contribute to impress.js and make the user's life easier.

 I had Skype a call with my mentor Chris, who shared with me his golden tip: "code like a Ninja."
 It means to add as little code as possible to do all the magic.
-It wasn not possible this time, as we couldn't code inside impress.js file, but Chris quickly explained and figured out the solution without a drop of sweat sitting in hot New Jersey.
+It was not possible this time, as we couldn't code inside core impress.js file, but Chris quickly explained and figured out the solution without a drop of sweat.
 I really think it was not too easy to generate a slide template in the "snake" grid style like this:

 					1st slide, 2nd slide, 3rd slide, 4th slide,
 					8th slide, 7th slide, 6th slide, 5th slide,